-Applied health informatics
+Applied health informatics research

 Health and care services use an assortment of IT systems – some modern and well-designed, but many are old and inefficient.
 Our applied health informatics research examines the effective design and use of IT in health and social care.